 Global Experience Program (GEP)

 The Global Experience Program (GEP) is a teaching practicum experience that offers pre-service teachers a diverse range of experiences in educational settings beyond Victoria, Australia.
-In 2016, the GEP will travel to the Northern Territory, Vanuatu, Canada, Nepal, Switzerland, and Malaysia.
+In 2016, the GEP will travel to the Northern Territory, Vanuatu, Canada, Nepal, Switzerland, and Malaysia (Jan '17).

 Past participants in the program often claim the experience as the highlight of their pre-service teaching course.
 The personal and professional benefits of engaging in an international or remote community experience are demonstrable.
 It challenges pre-service teachers to think about, deal with, and appreciate cultural and educational knowledge and/or practices and perspectives different from their own.
 And the result is the development of a broader range of teaching and learning approaches and a more global perspective on education.

-If you missed the September 2015 information sessions about the 2016 GEP, you can find the presentation here.
+If you missed the September 2015 information sessions about the 2016 GEP, you can find the presentation at: GEP Presentation.

 Approx. dates 2016